biocatiit/website/content/scihi/2009_cellulose.rst

     .. column::
         :width: 8

+        As humans continue to deplete the Earth’s supply of fossil fuels, fi nding new sources of energy becomes a priority.
+Biomass, such as cornhusks left after harvest, is one such alternative energy source.
+Before effi cient use can be made of such materials, understanding how to break down cellulose—the fi ber in human nutrition and the main component of much biomass waste—is crucial.
+With the help of the NE-CAT and Bio-CAT beamlines at the APS and the SPring-8 (Japan) beamline BL38B1, an international research team from Los Alamos National Laboratory, the University of Tokyo, and the University of Grenoble has identifi ed important new features of cellulose structure.
+Their work provides important new details that could be used in designing more effi cient treatments for cellulosic biomass.

         Cellulose is a complicated macromolecule and only a few living things, including the microbes inhabiting the stomachs of cows and other ruminates, have figured out how to metabolize it.
 Yet biochemists and biophysicists